-Kim began dance training at the age of 5 at American Dance Academy in Garden City.
+Miss Kim began dance training at the age of 5 at American Dance Academy in Garden City.
 She studied tap, jazz, Cecchetti ballet (through Grade VI), Hawaiian and baton.
 She was a member of many award winning competition groups both at state and national levels.
-Kim danced in Russia, Poland and Denmark as part of the International Youth Exchange and at Walt Disney World as part of Magic Music Days.
-Kim has performed in many parades, community festivals, an Easter Seals telethon, competed in modeling pageants and appeared in a 2002 Winter Olympics commercial.
+Miss Kim danced in Russia, Poland and Denmark as part of the International Youth Exchange and at Walt Disney World as part of Magic Music Days.
+Miss Kim has performed in many parades, community festivals, an Easter Seals telethon, competed in modeling pageants and appeared in a 2002 Winter Olympics commercial.
 She has a Bachelor’s degree in Elementary Education and a Master’s degree in Early Childhood Education from Eastern Michigan University.
 She taught elementary school in the Wayne-Westland Community School District from 2001-2014 and is now a stay-at-home parent.
 She is a past board member and choreographer for the Distinguished Young Women of Wayne-Westland and the Distinguished Young Women of Michigan Scholarship Programs (formerly Junior Miss).
-Kim is the owner/director of the Polynesian entertainment group, Na Wahine O Ke Anuenue LLC.
+Miss Kim is the owner/director of the Polynesian entertainment group, Na Wahine O Ke Anuenue LLC.
 Her competitive Tahitian dancers have won numerous high score and overall awards as well as special judge's awards.
 Miss Kim is also a licensed Zumbini and Rhythm Works instructor.

 Lindsey is a certified WERQ dance fitness instructor.
 She took her first WERQ class in 2014, and ever since, was deemed a WERQaholic!
 She pursued her certification in November 2017, and with the help from some amazing people and opportunities, her WERQ journey has taken off !
 Lindsey strongly believes that music and dance brings people together, and she strives to accomplish just that in class.
 She promises that you WILL sweat and you won’t be able to leave class without a smile on your face (or you will smile the whole time).
 A few fun facts about Lindsey: She loves Tiramisu; She loves watching NHL hockey; and traveling is her jam!
 Lindsey also holds a Bachelor’s Degree in Sociology with a minor in Psychology from Oakland University (Go Grizzlies!).